turingschool-examples/frontend-mod-1-prework/README.md

-# Front-End Mod 1 Pre-work Repository
+# Front-End Mod 1 Pre-work Guide

 This repository will walk you through the Mod 1 Pre-work for the Front-End program at Turing.